Adopting an

 kg CO2e / month

-Prioritize local markets (Pasar Malam) to avoid excessive plastic packaging from supermarkets.
+Favour local markets (Pasar Malam) to avoid the excessive plastic packaging of supermarkets.
 Bring your own reusable bags.

-- • Zero Waste Stores: The Hive, Zero Waste Earth Store.
+- • Zero Waste shops: The Hive, Zero Waste Earth Store.

-- • Local products: Bario Rice, Johor Pineapple.
+- • Local products: Bario Rice, Johor Pineapples.

-The heat is the major challenge.
-Learn to manage the climate without overusing the AC.
-Use ceiling fans and close curtains during the day.
+Heat is the main challenge.
+Learn to cope with the climate without overusing the AC.
+Use ceiling fans and close the curtains during the day.

-- • Choose a housing with GBI (Green Building Index) certification.
+- • Choose housing certified by the GBI (Green Building Index).

-The transport network in Malaysia is constantly improving.
+The transport network in Malaysia keeps improving.
 The MRT and LRT in Kuala Lumpur are excellent.

 - • Use the free GoKL electric buses.

-- • Consider buying an electric vehicle with 2026 incentives.
+- • Consider buying an electric vehicle with the 2026 incentives.

-The island of Langkawi has implemented a pioneering preservation program for its mangroves (UNESCO Global Geopark).
-Luxury hotels are now committed to the "Langkawi Sustainability Pledge," eliminating plastic and financing the reforestation of coral reefs.
+The island of Langkawi has rolled out a pioneering programme to protect its mangroves (a UNESCO Global Geopark).
+Luxury hotels now commit to the "Langkawi Sustainability Pledge", eliminating plastic and funding the reforestation of coral reefs.

 15,000+